 If you are not too keen about Amazon Echo’s design and style, and would prefer to have something that would easily blend with your home décor or with your interior’s design theme, then you can consider Google Home.

 You have more colors to choose from, but you get to enjoy the same voice command convenience you get from Amazon Echo.
 Google Home allows you to issue voice commands to control your smart devices, as well as have a “chat” with.
-Bonus: It is cheaper than the Amazon Echo at only $129 (For the latest prices and discounts, check here).
+Bonus: It is cheaper than the Amazon Echo (For the latest prices and discounts, check here).

 The iHome SmartPlug 8

 The iHome SmartPlug connects to your Wi-Fi network so that you can control small appliances, electronics, lights, and even non-smart devices even when you are away from home.
 That means that you can turn off that flat iron or water heater remotely.